slackydev/Pascal/README.md

 # Pascal
-A very simple interpreter for a pascal-derived language.
+A very simple interpreter for a pascal-derived language, written simply to learn the RPython compiler and toolchain.
-The interpreter is still lacking a lot of core features, and contains a lot of bugs..
+The interpreter is still lacking a lot of core features, and contains a lot of bugs.

 To execute just run: `pascal.exe <path/to/myfile.pas>`
 Compile-instructions are found in `main.py`, you will need the RPython-source.